emberjs/guides/source/localizable/tutorial/routes-and-templates.md

 ember g route contact
 ```

-We see that our generator has created a `contact` route in the `app/router.js` file,
+The output from this command shows a new `contact` route in `app/router.js`,
 and a corresponding route handler in `app/routes/contact.js`.
-Since we will be using the `contact` template, the `contact` route does not need any additional changes.

-In `contact.hbs`, we can add the details for contacting our Super Rentals HQ:
+In the route template `/app/templates/contact.hbs`, we can add the details for contacting our Super Rentals HQ:

 ```app/templates/contact.hbs
 <div class="jumbo">